extendify/partner-installer/README.md

 new Extendify_Partner( $project_name, $logo, array( 'themes' ), $labels );
  ```

- To add your logo, you can use either html string or an array
+ To add your logo, you can use either html string or an array:
 ```php
 $logo = '<svg width="128" height="128">...</svg>';
 // or